As a vegan, my food choices are very limited.

 I would open Google Maps and just type ‘vegan restaurants’.

 A list of restaurants that are nearby will popup and thanks to Google’s rating system, my attention will focus on the top ones with the best reviews.

-And simply by reading other reviews who already been there, my decision is made.
+And simply by reading other online reviews who already been there, my decision is made.

 That’s how powerful and important social proof is today!